MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-management-disciplines.md

 - Use [Azure Policy](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-governance-disciplines#policy-management-and-reporting) to ensure that Container Insights is deployed automatically.

 - For an easy, out-of-the-box experience for monitoring, use the workbooks that are available in Container insights  to view performance and health information about your cluster and components such as nodes, pods, and persistent volumes.
-When you are familiar with the workbooks, design a custom workbook that illustrates the data in a way that's most useful to your operations.
+When you're familiar with the workbooks, design a custom workbook that illustrates the data in a way that's most useful to your operations.
 For more information about workbooks, see [Reports in Container insights](/azure/azure-monitor/containers/container-insights-reports).

 - Review the included Grafana dashboards to see what's provided out-of-the-box to avoid duplication of effort.